prantlf/grunt-html-dom-snapshot/README.md

 },
 {
   wait: 500,
-  file: 'after-500ms.html'
+  file: 'after-500ms'
 },
 {
   wait: '#search',
-  file: 'form-ready.html'
+  file: 'form-ready'
 },
 {
   wait: function (browser) {
     return browser.click('#search')
         .waitForExist('#results', 1000);
   },
-  file: 'results-shown.html'
+  file: 'results-shown'
 }
 ```

 Other Grunt tasks can run later and validate, compare or otherwise process the page content in different stages of the "Search" scenario.

 Navigating to other location, interacting with the page, waiting for some effect to show and saving a snapshot can be divided to different objects in the `commands` array.
-However, at least One of the `file`, `url` ans `wait` oarameters has to be present in ever object.
+However, at least One of the `file`, `url` ans `wait` parameters has to be present in ever object.

 When the commands become too many, you can divide them per page or per other criterion, which corresponds with a scenario and load them from separate modules: